 President Carlos Salinas appointed her ambassador to Cuba in 1993.
 Paredes has occupied different positions in the PRI, mostly representing the rural and indigenous wings of the party.
 She served as general secretary of the PRI and, in 2007, was elected president of the party by a large margin.

-Paredes is currently on leave from the Dialogue while she serves as ambassador of Mexico to Brazil.
+Paredes is on leave from the Dialogue until the end of her appointment.